How to Care for Your Christmas Tree to Keep It Looking Fresh – Sapin Belge Skip to content

 5. Adjust the top of your Christmas tree

-If your tree is too big for your space, you can cut off a few lower branches.
-These cut branches can then be reused to create garlands , centerpieces , or to enhance your interior decoration by placing them on a mantel, table or in vases.
+If your tree is too large for your space, you can cut off some lower branches.
+These cut branches can then be reused to create garlands , centerpieces , or to enhance your home decor by placing them on a mantelpiece, table, or in vases.

-Avoid cutting the top vertical branch, however, as this is usually the stiffest and provides a solid base for the ornament you want to place on top of the tree.
+Avoid cutting the topmost vertical branch, however, as this is usually the stiffest and provides a solid base for the ornament you want to place at the top of the tree.
 This branch is essential for holding the Christmas star or angel securely in place.

 6. Prune any troublesome lower branches

-Some of the lower branches of your tree may be too long or bulky, touching furniture or walls.
-If this is the case, it is entirely possible to trim them to give your tree a more elegant and more proportionate silhouette.
-Be sure to cut the branches at an angle parallel to the ground so that the cut is discreet.
+Some lower branches of the tree may be too long or bulky, touching furniture or walls.
+If this is the case, it is entirely possible to trim them to give your tree a more elegant and proportionate silhouette.
+Make sure to cut the branches at an angle parallel to the ground so that the cut is discreet.

-As mentioned earlier, cut branches can be used in many ways in your home decor.
+As mentioned earlier, cut branches can be used in many ways to decorate your home.
 Place them in a vase with water to prolong their freshness, or arrange them on a table for a festive centerpiece.

 7. How to decorate your Christmas tree while keeping it fresh?

-When decorating your tree, make sure that your string lights do not generate too much heat, as this can dry out the tree.
+When decorating your tree, make sure your string lights don't generate too much heat, as this could dry out the tree.
 LED string lights are a great choice because they use less energy and emit much less heat than traditional string lights.

 It is also advisable to decorate the tree once it is already installed and watered, rather than decorating it and then moving it, which could damage the branches and make the tree less stable.
 Be careful not to overload the branches, especially the thinner ones, in order to maintain visual balance and preserve the integrity of the branches.